Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Technical background on packing

 \subsection{Canonical packing problem}

-The bin-packing problem deals with the assignment of items into bins of a fixed capacity such that the number of utilized bins is minimized.
+The bin packing problem deals with the assignment of items into bins of a fixed capacity such that the number of utilized bins is minimized.
 In the canonical formulation of the packing problem a vector $s(i)$ of length $n$ is used to represent the items being packed, where $s(i)$ denotes the length of the i-th sequence/item.
 The allocation of items into bins is tracked through the assignment matrix $B$, where $B_{ij} \in \{0, 1\}$ states whether the i-th sequence should be placed into the j-th bin.
 In the worst case scenario, every item is assigned to its own bin, thus $B \in \mathbb{R}^{n \times n}$.
 Notably, $s$ grows linearly in the number of sequences/items being packed and $B$ grows with the square.
 To mask out unused bins $y_j \in \{0, 1\}$, denotes whether the j-th bin is being used.
 The optimization objective is to minimize the sum of $y_j$ while making sure to assign each $s_i$ to exactly one bin and not exceeding the maximum bin capacity $s_m$ for each bin.
-This problem formulation is well known as bin-packing~\cite{Korte2012}.
+This problem formulation is well known as bin packing~\cite{Korte2012}.

-Bin-packing is a strongly NP-complete~\cite{Korte2012} problem.
+Bin packing is a strongly NP-complete~\cite{Korte2012} problem.
 Producing an exact and optimal solution is possible with a variety of existing algorithms, for example with the branch-and-cut-and-price algorithm~\citeappendix{Belov2006}.
 However, given that we want to apply it for very large $n$ (16M for the Wikipedia dataset) an approximate approach is required.